sqass/api-testing/README.md

 [Refer to authorization section how to authorize endpoint](###Authorization)

 Let's update the State of the newly created employee to `IL`.
-For this we need to create a PUT request request
+For this we need to create a PUT request

 `RequestUrl` : http://127.0.0.1:7174/api/employee/2`